 An abolitionist manifesto for everyone fighting for revolution

 George Floyd's murder in Minneapolis triggered abolitionist shockwaves.
 Calls to defund the police found receptive ears around the world.
-Shortly after, Sarah Everard's murder by a serving police officer compounded these calls in Britain.
-But to abolish the interlocking systems of police, prison and border power, we must confront the legacy of Empire.
+Shortly after, Sarah Everard's murder by a serving police officer sparked a national abolitionist movement in Britain.
+But to abolish the police, prisons and borders, we must confront the legacy of Empire.

 Aviah Sarah Day is a Black community organiser with Sisters Uncut and Hackney Cop Watch.
 The rest of her time is spent lecturing in Criminology at Birkbeck, University of London, organising in her trade union branch, and reflecting on how to build workers' power through anarcho-syndicalism.